WHM/cPanel is one of the most popular web hosting control panels in the world for Linux-based systems.

 WHM/cPanel comprises two separate application packages.

-WHM/cPanel can currently only supported on the following operating systems (OS):
+WHM/cPanel can currently only be supported on the following operating systems (OS):

 Prior to version 11.30 of WHM and cPanel FreeBSD was a supported platform, but this is now no longer the case.

-The truth is, technically you can install WHM/cPanel on just about any RHEL 5 or 6 based Linux distribution, but if you are expecting support from cPanel, then you must install on one of their supported platforms mentioned earlier.
+The truth is, technically you can install WHM/cPanel on just about any RHEL based Linux distribution, but if you are expecting support from cPanel, then you must install on one of their supported platforms mentioned earlier.

 Preparing The VPS

 In this section, we’ll look at getting the basics sorted before we move on to the actual software installation.

 Before you go a step further you need to make sure that your VPS has enough processor (CPU), disk space, and memory (RAM) resources to run WHM/cPanel.

 - Processor of 1.1GHz